charmingdata/dApp-donation-to-educator/README.md

 - Save this address somewhere.
 Don't lose it!

 ## Testing
 Every Contract should be tested before deployment.
 Here we deployed first becuause it's freaking exciting to see our contract deployed and because we're using a testnet.
+But we need tests to make sure our contract has no bugs and is secure.

-# 1. Open the `test` folder and remove any present files inside of it.
+1. Open the `test` folder and remove any present files inside of it.
 Create a new file called `testing.js`, and insert the [testing.js code from this project](https://google.com).

 2. Go back to the terminal, make sure you're in the `backend` directory, and type:
 ```